coffeebe4code/nobuild/README.md

 ```c
 ./nobuild --add math
 ```
-this will automatically create an include file in the include directory `include/math.h`, create a directory and file at `math/lib.c`, create a new test file named `tests/math.c`.
+this will automatically create an include file in the include directory `include/math.h`, create a directory and file at `math/lib.c`, and create a new test file named `tests/math.c`.

 Some features could require additional includes or other linked libraries.
 Edit the `nobuild.c` file, and add the new feature, along with any dependencies.